-Providing samples during the clinical encounter can be a convenience for patients in general, and most patients appreciate receiving samples [1,9,10].
+Providing samples during the clinical encounter can be a convenience for patients in general, most patients also appreciate receiving samples [1,9,10].
 Perhaps more important, samples can represent one way to provide access to needed medications for patients who could not otherwise afford them [2,11-14].
-In some community health centers, uninsured patients are likely to receive samples, more so than Medicaid patients [15].
+In some community health centers, uninsured patients often receive samples over other groups such as Medicaid patients [15].
 Dispensing samples was the second most likely strategy participating physicians in one study reported to assist patients for whom out-of-pocket costs were burdensome [11].
 Many patients are reluctant to ask for samples or broach issues of financial hardship with their physicians [4,10,16]; however, when they do, physicians often provide samples [16].